Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/popup/README.md

 )
 ```

+**Note:**
+- For API level 28 and below, you must include `WRITE_EXTERNAL_STORAGE` permission on your app to enable saving media to device storage.

 #### Rendering the composable Popup function

 A `Popup` can be rendered within a composition by simply calling the `Popup` composable with a [Popup object](https://developers.arcgis.com/kotlin/api-reference/arcgis-maps-kotlin/com.arcgismaps.mapping.popup/-popup/index.html).
 The Popup should be displayed in a container.
 It's visibility and the container are external and should be controlled by the calling Composable.